-12 See generally Plachy, 2013 WL 1914613, at 7 (surveying circuit split on proximate causation question under § 2259 with respect to victims of child pornography).
+See generally Plachy, 2013 WL 1914613, at \7 (surveying circuit split on proximate causation question under § 2259 with respect to victims of child pornography).

-13 See generally Bazelon, supra note 1, at 24 (discussing the cases of two child pornography victims in need of restitution).
+See generally Bazelon, supra note 1, at 24 (discussing the cases of two child pornography victims in need of restitution).

-ever, have not fully considered the complex legal issues at stake.
-Although the issue has received modest attention from academia, many of the commentaries are reluctant to conclude that Congress really intended for child pornography victims to receive full restitution for all of their losses from any individual defendant.
+really intended for child pornography victims to receive full restitution for all of their losses from any individual defendant.
 Instead, they contend that § 2259 contemplates restitution subject to causation or damage allocation limitations that result in a victim being able to recover only small portions of her losses, or nothing at all, from each defendant convicted of possessing her images.
 Acknowledging that such limitations prevent victims from actually receiving the full amount of their losses, some of these commentators have proposed abandoning the § 2259 framework altogether in favor of victim compensation funds, civil actions, or other means of redress.
-But such
+But such alternatives are unnecessary given the clear and workable framework provided by § 2259.